-4 Position the connector with rounded end facing downward.
-Place the leg cables and tubes into the side slot of the connector.

-- 5 Slide the connector downwards along the tubes and cables and onto the leg bolt.
+- 4 Position the connector rounded end facing downward.
+Place the leg cables and tubes into the side slot of the connector. - 5 Slide the connector downwards along the tubes and cables and onto the leg bolt.
 Ensure that the nut and bolt are aligned, and that all cables and tubes are secured within the connector. - 6 Screw the connector onto the leg bolt.
 Avoid twisting the tubes and cables.
 Tighten the connector so that the leg is able to rotate freely around the hip joint connector.

-7 Connect the corresponding leg tubes and cables as shown in the table on the following page.
+7 Connect the corresponding leg tubes and cables as shown in the following table: